 - "Here is how I work: when I think that a film needs to have a principal theme, I search for a melody." - Michel Legrand

-Now you have seen how both principal and principle are used in sentences and can better understand the difference between these two words.
+Now you have seen how both principal and principle are used in sentences, you can better understand the difference between these two words.
 But there are lots of other words that are easy to mix up!
 Read a helpful article on the difference between affect and effect, or see if you can distinguish between weather and whether.